wavetermdev/waveterm/build-linux.md

 # Build Instructions for Wave Terminal on Linux

-These instructions are for setting up the build on Linux.
+These instructions are for setting up the build on Linux (Ubuntu).
 If you're developing on MacOS please use the [MacOS Build Instructions](./BUILD.md).
+If you are working on a different Linux distribution, you may need to adapt some of these instructions to fit your environment.

 ## Running the Development Version of Wave